mario872/arch-linux-dual-boot-setup/README.md

  You can now run `lsblk` to see the changes to where your partitions are mounted.
 You'll see that next to your swap partition it says `[SWAP]`, and next to root it says `/mnt`

  ### Installing OS
  To install just the base operating system, run ```pacstrap -i /mnt base base-devel linux linux-lts linux-headers linux-firmware sudo``` then write either ```intel-ucode``` or ```amd-ucode``` depending on your system.
-All on the same line, you can then install some recomended packages, ```nano vim git neofetch networkmanager dhcpcd pulseaudio bluez wpa_supplicant```.
+All on the same line, you can then install some recomended packages, ```nano vim git networkmanager dhcpcd pulseaudio bluez wpa_supplicant```.
 Then, proceed with installation!
 Wait some time for the command to complete and don't interrupt it.
 If you now run ```ls /mnt``` and see lots of folders, your installation has succeeded!
 One last command for the OS installation is  ```genfstab -U /mnt >> /mnt/etc/fstab``` which ensures that the ssd is mounted properly at boot (I Think).

 ### Enter newly installed OS with ```chroot```